-The College is committed to providing an inclusive and accessible teaching and learning environment for all students enrolled in University of Sydney Preparation Programs (USPPs).
-This policy and its procedures outline the College's framework and processes for ensuring the identification and appropriate implementation of support measures and reasonable adjustments for students with disability to participate fully in College life and obtain equal access to learning opportunities.
+The College is committed to providing an inclusive and accessible teaching and learning environment for all students enrolled in a Taylors College Sydney course.
+This policy and its procedures outline the College's framework and processes for ensuring the identification and appropriate implementation of support measures and reasonable adjustments for students with disability to participate fully in college life and obtain equal access to learning opportunities.